mikearnaldi/workers-conf-2022/slides/02-motivation.md

 ```

 ---

-# Motivation
-## Requirements

-Production code has to deal with reality, and reality is everything but the happy path, to ensure things work in production we end up having to do a lot more.

-For example:
-- Concurrency, ideally controlled
-- Interruption, ongoing operations should be interrupted on failures and on graceful shutdown, ideally in a safe manner (e.g. stopping one thing that depends on another first stops the other then stops)
-- Resilience on errors, ideally fine tuned depending on the error and "intelligent" (e.g. capped exponential backoff)
-- Logging, ideally multi-level with escalation
-- Metrics, the application should collect both system level metrics and custom ones
-- Tracing, the application should be observable via e.g. OpenTelemetry
-- Etc...
+layout: center
 ---

-# Motivation
+# From POC to Production

+Production code has to deal with reality, and reality is everything but the happy path.

+Let's see what it takes!

+---
+layout: full
+---

-## Concurrency
+# Concurrency

-Let's start by making things parallel.
+Maximising efficiency requires doing things in parallel as much as possible.

+Unbounded parallelism isn't too hard:

 ```ts twoslash
 /// <reference path="node_modules/@types/node/index.d.ts" />